Montgomery St. Peter Montgomery St. Peter

 Pronunciation.
 Cairns is pronounced as Cans with long emphasis on the “a.”

-Cash vs Card.
-Credit and debt card are the most common forms of payment.
+Cash vs. Card.
+Credit and debt cards are the most common forms of payment.
 Cash is rarely used but accepted.

 Tipping.
 Tipping is not generally expected in Australia.
 It’s common to round up on most bills or leave 5-10% at higher end restaurants.